skylarkbe/darksky-client/README.md

 ### Client

-The Forecast and TimeMachine calls rely on the DarkSkyClient, which may be created accordingly :
+The Forecast and TimeMachine calls rely on the `DarkSkyClient`, which may be created accordingly :

 ```
 DarkSkyClient darkSkyClient = new DarkSkyClient() ;